josherrickson/stata2/stata_markdown/07-multiple-imputation.md

 Classic literature has suggested you need only 5 imputations to obtain valid results, though some modern literature ([Graham 2007](#citations)) suggest needing many more, 20 or even 100.
 If your data is not too large, 100 is a great choice.
 You can always try running the entire procedure with
 5 imputations twice.
-If your results differ, you should try running many more imputations to stablize the estimates.
+If your results differ, you should try running many more imputations to stabilize the estimates.

 ^#^^#^^#^ `_mi_` variables

-After you've performed your imputation^[Techincally this happens as soon as you run `mi set`, but they're not interesting until after `mi impute`.], three new variables are added to your data, and your data gets ^$^M^$^ additional copies of itself.
+After you've performed your imputation^[Technically this happens as soon as you run `mi set`, but they're not interesting until after `mi impute`.], three new variables are added to your data, and your data gets ^$^M^$^ additional copies of itself.
 In the example [above](#performing-the-imputation), we added 5 imputations, so there are a total of 6 copies of the data - the raw data (with the missing values), and 5 copies with imputed values.
 The new variables added are: